Yemeni civil war (2014–present): Water

 Yemen is facing one of the world's worst Water, Sanitation, and Hygiene (WASH) crises.
 The lack of governance has left Yemen without a viable water supply.
 Poor sanitation and the lack of clean water has had a deteriorating effect on the health of Yemenis, which is apparent through the increasing cases of cholera in Yemen since 2015.
 The entire country has been affected by a water shortage and the price of drinking water has more than doubled.
 Drinking water has become unaffordable for most Yemenis.
 The problem in Yemen is widespread, thus making it difficult to prevent the problem from escalating because it is hard to supply everyone on a regular basis.

-The Regional Director for the Middle East and North Africa at UNICEF, Geert Cappelaere, has explained that the fuel shortages in Yemen have deepened the water and health crisis.
+The Regional Director for the Middle East and North Africa at UNICEF, Geert Cappelaere, has explained that fuel shortages in Yemen have deepened the water and health crisis.
 The water pumping stations in Yemen have been jeopardized as they are quickly running out of fuel and over 3 million people are dependent on these water pumps which have been established through public networks.
-The ICRC has been working closely with vulnerable people where the resources are limited but aim to prevent the water crisis from worsening by buying 750,000 liters of diesel to provide clean water for people living in Yemen.
+The ICRC has been working closely with vulnerable people where resources are limited but aims to prevent the water crisis from worsening by buying 750,000 liters of diesel to provide clean water for people living in Yemen.
 Already a scarce commodity, the amount of water withdrawn from wells in 2016 reached unsustainable levels.
 The ICRC has also been working carefully with local authorities to provide water to 330,000 people in Aden.
 They have also installed wells nearby Aden to provide water to the neighborhood when they are experiencing water shortages.

 Water resources have been used by both sides during the war as a tactic during the conflict.
 Unlike other countries in the Middle East, Yemen has no rivers to depend on for water resources.
 In 2017, 250,000 people of Taiz's total population of 654,330 were served by public water supply networks.
 As a result of the ongoing conflict NGO's have struggled to reach the sanitation facilities due to security issues.
-Since the aerial bombardment, Taiz has been left in a critical situation as the current water production is not sufficient for the population.
+Since the aerial bombardment, Taiz has been left in a critical situation as current water production is not sufficient for the population.

 Water availability in Yemen has decreased.
-Water scarcity with an intrinsic geographical formation in highlands and limited capital to build water infrastructures and provision service caused a catastrophic water shortage in Yemen.
+Water scarcity with an intrinsic geographical formation in the highlands and limited capital to build water infrastructure and provision services caused a catastrophic water shortage in Yemen.
 Aquifer recharge rates are decreasing while salt water intrusion is increasing.
-After the civil war began in 2015, the water buckets were destroyed significantly and price of water highly increased.
+After the civil war began in 2015, water buckets were destroyed significantly and the price of water highly increased.
 Storing water capacity has been demolished by war and supply chains have been occupied by military personnel, which makes the delivery of water far more difficult.
-In 2015, over 15 million people need healthcare and over 20 million need clean water and sanitation—an increase of 52 percent since the intervention, but the government agencies can not afford to deliver clean water to displaced Yemeni citizens.
+In 2015, over 15 million people needed healthcare and over 20 million needed clean water and sanitation—an increase of 52 percent since the intervention, but the government agencies could not afford to deliver clean water to displaced Yemeni citizens.